 You will only be licenced until your DBS expires.
 You will have to resubmit your DBS before it’s expiry to maintain your coaching licence.
 You can apply for a new DBS 6 months’ prior to its expiry.

 Q10.
-Why should I attend a Safeguarding and Protecting Children and Protecting Children workshop now and not wait until 2017?
+Why should I attend a Safeguarding and Protecting Children and Protecting Children workshop?

-The RFL recommends that you attend a Safeguarding and Protecting Children workshop as soon as possible as it contains valuable information relevant to your coaching practice and will help you make your sessions meet the needs of players by creating a safe and enjoyable environment.
+The RFL recommends that you attend a Safeguarding and Protecting Children workshop as it contains valuable information relevant to your coaching practice and will help you make your sessions meet the needs of players by creating a safe and enjoyable environment.

 Q11.
 I am a Level 1 coach do I need a licence?